MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/set-up-chat-widget.md

 ## Set up quick replies

-Quick replies are template messages that agents can use to quickly reply to common questions from customers.
+Quick replies are pre-defined messages that agents can use to quickly reply to common questions from customers.
 For information about the agent experience for quick replies, see [Send quick replies in the chat](../agent/left-control-panel.md#send-quick-replies-in-the-chat).

 1. Sign in to Omni-channel Engagement Hub.
 2. Go to **Administration** &gt; **Quick Responses**.